Kootenay Lake Ferry Service Improvements - New Vessel

 What to expect onboard

-The new ferry will include a passenger lounge, a snack counter, accessible washrooms, and viewing areas – all the same features available on the MV Osprey.
+The new vessel will include a passenger lounge, a snack counter, accessible washrooms, and viewing areas – all the same features available on the MV Osprey 2000.